seekersoftec/kuda-openapi-go/README.md

 # Kuda OpenAPI

-This package contains a Go program that uses the go-faker and kuda-openapi-go packages to create personas, virtual accounts and perform single fund transfers using the Kuda bank API.
+This package contains a Go package for interacting with the Kuda bank API.

 ## Installation